alecello/algorithms-and-programming/lectures/README.md

 ## Roman numbers
 Convert a roman number into a decimal format.

+## Snake
+Find a series of snakes on a grid.
+A `+` character is the head, a `*` character is the body, a `.` character is the background.
+Snakes are guaranteed to lay in a straight line and not touch eachother.

 ## String passing
 Showcase how strings are passed between functions.